tokamak-network/darius-tutorial/standard-bridge-standard-token/README.md

    ```

 The script uses our token factory contract `OVM_L2StandardTokenFactory` available as a predeploy at `0x4200000000000000000000000000000000000012` to deploy a standard token on L2.
-At the end you should get a successful output with the text for a `data.json` file you'll be able to use to [add the token to the bridge](https://github.com/ethereum-optimism/ethereum-optimism.github.io).
-Note that if you have the token both on the test network and the production network you should not use that `data.json` by itself, but combine it the information in the two files.

 ## Deploying a Custom Token